This small kitchen at Purva Paradise got lucky with storage!

 -Marita Manavalan, Interior Designer, Livspace

 Interested to see another lovely kitchen we designed in Bengaluru?
-Check this out: Would You Believe This Kitchen Was Done on a Budget?
+Check this out: Compact & Efficient Kitchen on a Budget.

 Send in your comments and suggestions.